annish-py/Disaster-Response-Pipeline---Figure-Eight/README.md

 All libraries are available in Anaconda distribution of Python.
 The used libraries are:

-- pandas
-- re
-- sys
-- json
-- sklearn
-- nltk
-- sqlalchemy
-- pickle
+- pandas, re, sys, json, pickle
-- Flask
-- plotly
+- sklearn, nltk
-- sqlite3
+- sqlalchemy, sqlite3
+- flask

 The code should run using Python versions 3.*.